Wind Energy Factsheet

 - Horizontal axis wind turbines (HAWT) are the predominant turbine design in use today.

 - The HAWT rotor comprises blades (usually three) symmetrically mounted to a hub.
 The rotor is connected via a shaft to a gearbox and generator.
-The nacelle houses these components atop a tower that sits on a concrete foundation.10
+The nacelle houses these components atop a tower.11

 - HAWT come in a variety of sizes, ranging from 2.5 meters in diameter and 1 kW for residential applications to 100+ meters in diameter and 10+ MW for offshore applications.